Suphiozturk8/CodeCompiler/README.md

 # My Code Compiler Bot

 ## Overview
-This is a Telegram bot that allows you to compile and run code snippets in various programming languages using an online code compiler API.
+This Telegram bot enables compiling and running code snippets in various programming languages using an online code compiler API.

 ## Inspirations
 - This project was inspired by [fswair's CPP17 Compiler](https://github.com/fswair/CPP17_Compiler).
 Special thanks for their amazing work!